ELY3M/elys-switch-guide.github.io/docs/extras/installing_nsps_via_usb.md

 ##One time setup

 1. install the sigpatches, you have not installed them before.
 Read [here](/extras/sigpatches) for instructions on installing the sigpatches.
-2. Download latest `Awoo-Installer.zip` from [here](https://github.com/Huntereb/Awoo-Installer)
+2. Download latest `Awoo-Installer.zip` from [here](https://github.com/Huntereb/Awoo-Installer/releases)
-3. extract the switch folder from `Awoo-Installer.zip` to the root fo your sd card.
+3. extract the switch folder from `Awoo-Installer.zip` to the root of your sd card.
 Just overwrite your switch folder.
 4. Download latest `ns-usbloader-#.#.jar` from [here](https://github.com/developersu/ns-usbloader/releases)
 5. put `ns-usbloader-#.#.jar` in your preferred place on your computer.
 6. if you do not have JAVA JDK installed on your computer, Download Java JDK from [here](https://adoptopenjdk.net)